Approval-Based Committee Voting under Incomplete Information: Representation under Incomplete Information

-\citet{ABC+16a} show that it can be tested in polynomial time whether a given committee provides JR w.r.t.\ a given approval profile (without incompleteness).
 Given a partial profile $\P$ and a committee $W$, we consider two decision problems.
-In $\posjr$, we ask whether there exists a completion $\A$ of $\P$ such that $W$ satisfies JR w.r.t.~$\A$.
-In $\necjr$ we ask whether $W$ satisfies JR w.r.t.\ every completion of $\P$.
-In contrast to the decision problems we considered earlier, the committee size $k$ is part of the input for both problems.
+In $\posjr$, we ask whether there exists a completion $\A$ of $\P$ where $W$ satisfies JR. In $\necjr$ we ask whether $W$ satisfies JR \wrt every completion of $\P$.
+In contrast to the decision problems we considered earlier, the committee size $k$ is part of the input for both problems, that is, we do \emph{not} assume by default that $k$ is fixed.

+\begin{example} Consider the instance depicted in \Cref{tbl:example_posJR_necJR} using the model of linear incomplete approvals.
+There are 6 voters with incomplete approval preferences over 6 candidates, and we assume that the committee size is $k = 3$.
+The committee $W=\set{b,d,e}$ does not necessarily satisfy JR: In the completion where all voters only approve candidates in $\top(v)$, voters 2 and 4 form a large and cohesive group that is not represented.
+However, $W$ possibly satisfies JR: When voter~$4$ approves of $a$ and $d$ and all other voters only approve candidates in $\top(v)$, the group $\{2,4\}$ is represented, as are all other large and cohesive groups.
+Furthermore, the committee $\set{a,c,e}$ necessarily satisfies JR, since in every possible completion every voter is represented at least once. \end{example}

-We first prove that a committee satisfying JR w.r.t.\ a given approval profile $\A$ also satisfies JR w.r.t.\ a new approval profile $\A'$ that results from modifying $\A$ in certain ways.
+We first prove that a committee satisfying JR \wrt an approval profile $\A$ also satisfies JR \wrt a new approval profile $\A'$ that results from modifying $\A$ in certain ways.
+This allows us to then devise an efficient algorithm to solve $\posjr$ and $\necjr$.
+Note that the same kind of ``monotonicity'' is not true for the axioms we discuss in \Cref{sec:proportional-extended}.